saibotsivad/svelte-app-tutorial/README.md

 but I thought it would be useful to walk you through what a "serious" web application might look like when made with Svelte.

+> Note: This tutorial has been updated 2018-07-16 to follow
+> Svelte version 2.

 ## What we'll be making

 In this tutorial we will build a very basic web app that lets you create